"Yes! That's what I have: a high need baby! This is great! I'm not alone in this world!"

 Those were my words of relief when in a moment of sheer desperation I typed in 'demanding babies' in Google, hoping to find a piece of inspirational baby advice.

-After some time of loosely going through various parenting websites, I found the terms high need baby and attachment theory research on a great parenting website made by Dr. Sears (William Sears) and his wife, Martha Sears, who themselves have had what they call a high need baby.
+After some time of loosely going through various parenting websites, I found the terms high need baby and attachment theory research on a great parenting website made by Dr. Sears (William Sears) and his wife, Martha Sears, who themselves have had quite a demanding baby.

 The reason for my frantic search on the net was that in his own loving way, of course, my baby son was driving me to near exhaustion.